 There are a handful of review articles on the valorization of dairy wastes.
 Usmani et al. (2022) published a review of the valorization of dairy waste through microbes as a sustainable and green method to generate biofertilizers, biofuels, power, and other biobased products.
-(Ozcelik et al., 2024) focused on the valorization of dairy side streams using microalgae to provide an understanding of the issues and challenges of valorizing industrial dairy side streams as substrates for value-added microalgal biomass production.
+Ozcelik et al. (2024) focused on the valorization of dairy side streams using microalgae to provide an understanding of the issues and challenges of valorizing industrial dairy side streams as substrates for value-added microalgal biomass production.
 Chaudhary et al. (2023) also recently reviewed the potential of microorganisms in converting dairy wastes into value-added products.
-Their emphasis was on recent developments in valorization technologies of dairy effluents and other byproducts using different microbial cell factories.
-There is also a report on the valorization of dairy wastes through the integrative approaches for value-added products (Adesra et al., 2021).
+Their emphasis was on recent developments in valorization technologies of dairy wastes through the integrative approaches for value-added products (Adesra et al., 2021).
 Although these reports are insightful, they only focus on a specific technique.
 This current work therefore intends to harness and give a comprehensive overview of the various valorization methods that have been used to convert dairy wastes into value-added products.
-The processes covered include thermochemical (hydro-thermal carbonization, hydro-thermal liquefaction, pyrolysis, and gasification), biological (anaerobic and aerobic), and integrated approaches.
+The processes covered include thermochemical [hydro-thermal carbonization (HTC), hydro-thermal liquefaction (HTL), pyrolysis, and gasification], biological (anaerobic and aerobic), and integrated approaches.
 The work also identifies research gaps and professes future research direction for the conversion of dairy wastes to value-added products.

-2. Types, Sources, and Characteristics of Dairy Wastes
+Types, Sources, and Characteristics of Dairy Wastes